 RevitalX should be continued as a medicinal food.
 Take one serving daily for maintenance.

-Proteolytic Enzymes (or proteases) include the pancreatic proteases chymotrypsin and trypsin, pancreatin, bromelain (pineapple enzyme), papain (papaya enzyme), and Serratia peptidase (the “silk worm” enzyme).
+Proteolytic Enzymes (or proteases) include bromelain (pineapple enzyme), papain (papaya enzyme), and Serratia peptidase (the “silk worm” enzyme).
 Preparations of proteolytic enzymes have been shown to be useful in RA and other inflammatory conditions.
 For anti-inflammatory effects, proteolytic enzyme products should be taken on an empty stomach.
-Take two tablets of a high potency complex twice daily.
-I recommend Zymactive from Natural Factors.
+Take two capsules of a high potency complex twice daily between meals.
+I recommend Repair Gold from Enzymedica.

 Curcumin, the yellow pigment of Curcuma longa (turmeric), exerts excellent support for the body’s anti-inflammatory and antioxidant systems.
 Curcumin is as effective as either cortisone or the potent anti-inflammatory drug phenylbutazone in models of acute inflammation.
 However, while phenylbutazone and cortisone are associated with significant toxicity, curcumin is without side effects.
 In human studies, curcumin has demonstrated some beneficial effects that are comparable to those of standard drugs.
-Theracurmin is the most biovailable form of curcumin.
-The recommended dosage is 60 mg two to three times daily.
+Theracurmin and Meriva are the most biovailable forms of curcumin.
+In RA, the recommended dosage for Theracurmin is 60 mg two to three times daily.
+For Meriva, 2000 mg daily.

 Defective manufacture of androgens (male hormones such as testosterone and dehydroepiandrosterone [DHEA]) has been proposed as a potential predisposing factor for rheumatoid arthritis (as well as systemic lupus erythematosus).
 This association suggests a possible therapeutic response to DHEA supplementation.
 In my clinical experience, many patients with RA and other autoimmune diseases have reported significant improvement.
 Although there are no clinical studies in RA with DHEA supplementation, there have been studies conducted at Stanford Medical Center in women with systemic lupus erythematosus (lupus or SLE).
 These studies showed DHEA supplementation to produce some benefits.
 Given DHEA’s positive effects in treating SLE, even in the absence of double-blind clinical studies in rheumatoid arthritis, DHEA supplementation appears warranted.
 I suggest talking to your doctor about DHEA therapy as the dosage required will probably be above 50 mg per day.
 In women the major side effect at this dosage and above is mild-to-severe acne.
 Men do not usually have any side effects with DHEA.